Lenovo Essential laptops

 In addition to the ThinkPad and IdeaPad laptops, Lenovo also offers a value-priced series of laptops.
 Called ‘Essential’ on the Lenovo website, the products available in this line include the G Series, B Series, and V Series.
 Launched in 2009, the first laptop in the Essential range was the G530.

 While some web-based reviews tend to incorrectly refer to these laptops as IdeaPads, the products in the Essential range are referred to as the ‘Lenovo xx’ laptops.
 For example, Lenovo G480, G580, G780.

 G Series

-The Essential range of G Series laptops from Lenovo is designed for everyday use for cost-conscious consumers.
+The Essential range of G series laptops from Lenovo is designed for basic-computing for budget-oriented consumers.

 2011

 The G Series laptops released in 2011 were the G470, G570, G475, G575, and G770.

 G470

 The G470 launched with the following specifications: